 The war was not termed “un-winnable” by Walter Cronkite until as late as 1968.

-Do you know any interesting facts about the Vietnam War that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Vietnam War?
+Share them in the comments below!